NYPL/dgx-patron-creator-service/README.md

 ```sh
 $ npm build-doc-deploy-package-production
 ```
-It will convert the swagger YAML documenaton to JSON documentaion before deployment thus to make sure the instance has the latest documentation.
+It will convert the swagger YAML documentation to JSON documentation before deployment thus to make sure the instance has the latest documentation.

 *To get your AWS Lambda service credentials, please visit [AWS Lambda's website](https://aws.amazon.com/lambda/).*